When Do You Need Hernia Surgery?

 Hiatal hernia

 In a hiatal hernia, the stomach pushes through the chest cavity.
 This means there is a hole or opening in the diaphragm.
 The diaphragm is a muscle that separates the abdomen from your chest.
+The most common hernias are inguinal or femoral.

-Surgical Techniques for Hernia Repair
+What Types of Surgical Techniques for Hernia Repair Are Options for Me?

 This incredible piece of medical technology connects the surgeon’s hand movements to small medical instruments.
 As a result, he or she has an unobstructed view of the surgical area.
 All surgery is done through a sophisticated computer interface.